Have a question? Let us help!

 What if I need to take extended time off?

-If personal or professional situations occur that make you unable to devote the required time to your coursework, you can request up to three (3) one-month leaves of absence per calendar year, upon approval by your Academic Advisor.
-The request must be submitted in writing via email to your Academic Advisor.
+If personal or professional situations occur that make you unable to devote the required time to your coursework, you can request up to three (3) one-month leaves of absence per calendar year, upon approval by your Learner Support Specialist.
+The request must be submitted in writing via email to your Learner Support Specialist.
 Leaves of absence must be taken between courses; they may not interrupt an ongoing course.
-In the case of a need to interrupt an ongoing course, please contact your Academic Advisor to discuss your options.
+In the case of a need to interrupt an ongoing course, please contact your Learner Support Specialist to discuss your options.

 An extended leave of absence may be available for extreme hardship.
-Please contact your Academic Advisor for more information.
+Please contact your Learner Support Specialist for more information.
 While on a leave of absence, all tuition commitments remain in force.
 Additionally, you must maintain continuous enrollment as described in the Continuous Enrollment Policy in the University Catalog.

 I am a military services member (active duty or veteran) and I am using my GI Bill® benefits through the Department of Veterans Affairs (VA).
 Now that I am enrolled, what do I need to do?